Stefan M. Selig: Under Secretary for International Trade, 2014-16

 In November 2013, President Barack Obama nominated Selig as Under Secretary for International Trade at the Department of Commerce to replace Frank Sanchez.

 During the United States congressional hearing before the Senate Committee on Finance on 8 May 2014 it became known that Selig invested in offshore funds of buy-out firm Sun Capital Partners Fund V, which in 2010 was domiciled in the Cayman Islands, including at the Ugland House.
+Orrin Hatch (R) reminded the committee that President Obama had characterized these types of investments as "betting against America" during his 2012 election campaign.
+Selig was also the Executive Director of the Travel and Tourism Advisory Board and on the Board of Directors of the Overseas Private Investment Corporation (OPIC).

 Agenda

 Upon his confirmation on June 14, 2014, Selig oversaw more than 2,200 trade and investment professionals, based in 110 U.S. cities and 77 countries, where he deployed a budget of over $500 million.

 In 2015, he expanded SelectUSA, the first federal effort to promote the US as the world’s most attractive investment destination.

 Along with advocacy for the Trans-Pacific Partnership, he led the International Trade Administration to strengthen U.S. industry competitiveness, promote trade and investment and to improve the global business environment.

+In May 2015, he rejected EU concerns that the arbitration panel for investor-state dispute settlement would allow companies to bypass national courts, calling criticism that it undermined governments' right to regulate "misguided".
+Selig thought the TPP would go through in 2016.

 In 2015, Selig´s teams reauthorized Trade Promotion Authority for the first time in thirteen years, concluded the Information Technology Agreement, a World Trade Organization agreement which covers 200 information and communications technology products valued at $1 trillion in global trade and negotiated the Transatlantic Trade and Investment Partnership.

 He established the U.S.-India Strategic and Commercial Dialogue the U.S.-Japan Commercial Dialogue, and the U.S.-Argentina Commercial Dialogue.
 In 2014, Selig achieved outcomes with the Mexican Government through the High-Level Economic Dialogue, co-chaired by Vice President Biden.

 He was commissioner for the Congressional Executive Commission on China, directed the President’s Advisory Council on Doing Business in Africa and has been a lifetime member of the Council on Foreign Relations.

 He revamped operations and priorities for U.S. commercial diplomacy staff.

+Investigation

 In late June 2016, Selig left the Commerce Department as the Inspector General's office was completing an investigation into his business expense reimbursements for luxury hotels while traveling.
 Selig claimed in a letter to the editor that he had "followed proper protocol" and delegated the handling of his travel expenses.
 The Inspector General's report summarized that Selig did not obtain questionable reimbursements."